lucapau/restaurant_webapp/README.md

    ![Send Review Page](sendreviewpage.PNG)

 4. **Restaurant Management**:
-   - Owners can sign in to manage their restaurant page, including updating the restaurant's menu, location, and details.
+   - Owners can sign in to manage their restaurant page, including updating the restaurant's menu, location, details and responding to reviews.

    ![Restaurant Management Page](restaurantmanagepage.PNG)

-5. **User Profile & Reviews**:
+5. **User Reviews**:
-   - Each user can manage their profile and view the reviews they've written for restaurants.
+   - Each user can look at other reviews.

    ![User Review Page](userreviewpage.PNG)